 You are here

 To a large degree, the safety, efficacy and environmental impact of agricultural and veterinary chemical products are dependent on the composition of the active constituents.
-When each active constituent completes the approval process, the APVMA establishes a standard for it.
-The standard typically specifies the minimum purity of the active constituent, the ratio of isomers to diastereoisomers where relevant, and the maximum level of the relevant impurities, including those of toxicological significance.
+When each new agricultural active constituent completes the approval process, the APVMA establishes a standard for it.
+The standard typically specifies the minimum purity of the active constituent, the ratio of isomers to diastereoisomers where relevant, and the maximum level of any impurities of toxicological significance.
 The toxicological profile of the active constituent is directly linked to its purity and the associated impurities.

 - Anilines and substituted anilines